How to put on a cool show,

-Silverchair is an Australian alternative rock band comprised of lead singer Daniel Johns, Bass guitarist Chris Joannou, and drummer Ben Gillies.
+Silverchair is an Australian alternative rock band comprised of lead singer/guitarist Daniel Johns, Bass guitarist Chris Joannou, and drummer Ben Gillies.
 They have been highly successful, winning a record 20 ARIAs (Australian Record Industry Awards).
-The band first gained notoriety when one of their first songs "Tomorrow", won a local music competition run by television network SBS
+The band first gained notoriety when one of their first songs "Tomorrow", won a local music competition run by television network SBS in 1994.
+This lead to the band being signed by Murmur Records, a subsidiary of Sony.

 - Frogstomp (1995)